 More Tips to Increase Your Hummingbird Flock

-- Planting flowers for hummingbirds in a hummingbird garden for natural nectar.
+- Plant flowers for hummingbirds in a hummingbird garden for natural nectar.

-- Minimizing insecticides that remove insects hummingbirds require for protein.
+- Minimize insecticides that remove insects hummingbirds require for protein.

-- Attracting nesting hummingbirds to take advantage of their natural geographic loyalty.
+- Attract nesting hummingbirds to take advantage of their natural geographic loyalty.

-- Adding more red color to the yard with painted furniture, gazing balls or other décor.
+- Add more red color to the yard with painted furniture, gazing balls, or other accents.

-- Providing water for hummingbirds to use for bathing, preferably moving water or misters.
+- Provide water for hummingbirds to use for bathing, preferably by moving water or misters.

-- Ensuring there is plentiful shelter and perches for hummingbirds to use so they stay nearby.
+- Ensure there is plentiful shelter and perches for hummingbirds to use so they stay nearby.

-Hummingbirds are highly desirable backyard birds, and it can be a thrill to attract not just one hummingbird to a feeder, but to bring an entire flock to the backyard.
-With the right steps, every hummingbird lover can do just that!
+Hummingbirds are highly desirable backyard birds, and it can be a thrill to attract not just one hummingbird to a feeder, but to bring an entire flock to the yard.
+With the right steps, every hummingbird lover can do just that.